Assisted Living Studio

-The theme leader for Assistive Living, Praminda Caleb-Solly, is driven by exploring pragmatic and creative approaches to support and empower people and ensure that the solutions developed are not only effective and efficient, but also result in engaging, pleasurable and satisfying interactive experiences.
+The theme leader for Assistive Living, Dr Praminda Caleb-Solly, is driven by exploring pragmatic and creative approaches to support and empower people and ensure that the solutions developed are not only effective and efficient, but also result in engaging, pleasurable and satisfying interactive experiences.

 - Dr Praminda

 Tel: +44 (0) 117 32 83178